2i2c-org/infrastructure/docs/howto/features/buckets.md

 We may want to know *what* objects in a bucket are actually being accessed, and when.
-While there is not a systematic way to do a 'when was this object last accessed', we can instead enable [usage logs](https://cloud.google.com/storage/docs/access-logs) that allow hub adminsrators to get access to some raw data.
+While there is not a systematic way to do a 'when was this object last accessed', we can instead enable [usage logs](https://cloud.google.com/storage/docs/access-logs) that allow hub administrators to get access to some raw data.

 Note that we currently can not actually help hub admins process these logs - that is *their* responsibility.
 We can only *enable* this logging.